cnlohr/shadertrixx/README.md

 Thanks, @pema99 for this example shader which samples from the named `_Grabpass` and renders it to your face with inverted colors.
 This lets you perform neat visual effects on full-screen effects, for instance rumble shaders, etc. can be performed with this.

+All you need to do is paste this on a quad.

 ```glsl
 Shader "Unlit/meme"
 {